calebh13/PA9/README.md

 The goal of the game is to shoot the centipede and survive for as many rounds as possible.\
 \
 # IMPORTANT: Build Requirements
-You must define the environment variable %SFML\_DIR% to your SFML directory (the one with bin, lib, etc.)\
+You must set the environment variable %SFML\_DIR% to your SFML directory (the one with bin, lib, etc.)\
-To do so, open a command prompt as admin and run the command: `setx SFML_DIR <C:/.../sfml/>`\
+To do so, open a command prompt as admin and run this command: `setx SFML_DIR <C:/.../sfml>`\
-Then simply git clone the repo and build the project using Visual Studio.
+Then simply build the project using Visual Studio.